GillesVandewiele/KMBlog/content/pages/index.md

-Title: Home
+Title: Welcome to the DISKOVER blog!
 url:
 save_as: index.html

-#Welcome to the DISKOVER blog!

 DISKOVER stands for DIStributed KnOwledge-based systems for adVancEd applications.
 We are a research team within the [IDLab](https://www.ugent.be/ea/idlab/en) research group of [Ghent University](https://www.ugent.be/en) - [imec](https://www.imec-int.com/en/home).